-In 2012, Baby Friendly UK undertook a major review of all its standards, to ensure the best possible outcomes for children.
-Using a comprehensive literature review, along with focus groups, expert committees and an external consultation of mothers and health professionals, a new set of standards was developed – these continue to embed the original standards (Ten Steps and Seven Points), and have also been expanded to encompass neonatal units, children’s centres and universities.
+In 2012, Baby Friendly UK undertook a major review of all its standards to ensure the best possible outcomes for children.
+Using a comprehensive literature review, along with focus groups, expert committees and an external consultation of mothers and health professionals, a new set of standards was developed, which continue to embed the original standards (Ten Steps and Seven Points) and have also been expanded to encompass neonatal units, children’s centres and universities.